ShreyasMysoreNarayana/DM-PROJECT-Group-3/README.md

     - cd DM-PROJECT<br>
     - Running the Code<br>

-Open the R scripts or Jupyter notebooks to explore:<br>
-•	data_processing.R: Loads and cleans datasets.<br>
-•	collaborative_filtering.R: Builds collaborative filtering models.<br>
-•	content_based_filtering.R: Develops content-based models using movie features.<br>

 Copy code
-### Example: Running collaborative filtering in R
-source("collaborative_filtering.R")

 🚀 **Usage**
-1. Load Dataset: Load movie.csv, rating.csv, and tag.csv.
+1. Load Dataset: Load the dataset (final_df.csv) from the drive link.
-2. Run Model: Choose a recommendation model and execute the corresponding R script.
-3. Get Recommendations: Input user ID to receive a list of recommended movies.
+2. Run Model: Open the app_841.R file and WWW folders with images and save in a same folder.
+3. Get Recommendations: Run the app_841.R in Rstudio and get the movie recommendations.

 📈 **Results and Insights**
 Explore various recommendation models and compare results:<br>